 Clarity and tone are my primary considerations for game text; I want to ensure the text is functional and not unintentionally challenging for players to engage with, and I want to ensure that the text fits naturally into the larger environment of the game.
 Essential to both of these goals is considering project-wide style decisions such as capitalization, italics, or other forms of simple visual hierarchy.
 I don’t rigidly apply the “rules” of language, and I never forget that mechanical style in videogames is unique compared to static text because in-game text has to fill multiple roles at the same time.
 The particular features of game text that make it different from traditional text media are the first thing I look at with each new project; you can find out more about my process here.

 I work frequently with game devs from all around the world.
 As such, my services may also involve ensuring the text is properly idiomatic and matches the intended tone of the game, on top of simply being grammatically correct.
-In my experience, editing is a missing step in the localization process.
-Hired translators commonly lack a professional knowledge of punctuation and syntax, resulting in English scripts that still read awkwardly or contain common errors.
+In my experience, editing is a frequently missing step in the localization process.
+Hired translators have different priorities and commonly lack a truly detailed knowledge of punctuation and syntax, resulting in English scripts that still read awkwardly or contain common errors.

 Strings and other things

-I am not a programmer, but I am comfortable working in a variety of technical environments, from simple text documents to spreadsheets to well-organized strings.
+I am not a programmer, but I am comfortable working in a variety of technical environments, from simple text documents to spreadsheets to well-organized strings wrapped inside a codebase.
 I have experience with CSV, XML, XLSX, and JSON markups, and I am working to continue to build my familiarity with others.
-I am comfortable with Git workflows, direct email-to-email, or whatever else might work for you.
+I am comfortable with Git workflows, direct email-to-email file swapping, or whatever else might work for you.
 Please note that the state of your files will impact my turnaround times and pricing.